 15. Someone Else’s Home

-Personally, I’m a big fan of this alternative.
-You get to work from the comfort of your home, without getting distracted by your household chores.
+Personally, I’m a big fan of the alternative to go to someone else’s home or inviting someone over to work at home.
+You get to work from the comfort of home, without getting distracted by your household chores.
 And, because it’s not your home, you’re not going to get so comfy that you’ll only veg out on the couch and watch TV all day.
-Bonus points if the homeowner also works from home since you can motivate each other.
+Bonus points if the homeowner also works from home — you can motivate each other.

 Factors to Consider When Choosing Where to Work